Blog/Ultimate Guide to Industrial Coffee Roasters for Business/Types of Industrial Coffee Roasters Explained for 2026

 How much does an industrial coffee roaster cost?

-Prices range from $30,000 for a 15 kg drum roaster to over $200,000 for a 120 kg fluid bed unit.
-Industrial Roaster Prices and Costs covers this in detail.
+Prices range from $30,000 for a 15 kg drum roaster to over $250,000 for a 120 kg fluid bed unit.
 Additional expenses include installation ($5k–$20k) and ventilation ($10k–$30k).
+For a detailed cost breakdown, see our guide on office espresso machine costs as a reference for commercial coffee equipment pricing.

 Can I use a fluid bed roaster for dark roasts?

 Yes, but it requires careful control.
 Fluid bed roasters develop roasts faster, so you risk burning the beans if you push to second crack.
 Many fluid bed users prefer medium roasts; for dark roasts, drum is safer.
+According to a 2025 specialty coffee guide, only 15% of fluid bed users produce dark roasts consistently.

 What size roaster do I need for a café?